conjure-cp/conjure/docs/examples/custom-symmetries/README.md

 # Custom symmetry breaking for experiments

-`applySymmetriesEager(values, symmetries)` posts Eager symmetry breaking for a supplied list. `applySymmetriesDelayed(values, symmetries)` uses Conjure's existing Delayed method instead.
+`applySymmetriesEager(values, symmetries)` posts Eager symmetry breaking for a supplied sequence. `applySymmetriesDelayed(values, symmetries)` uses Conjure's existing Delayed method instead.
 Both use the existing representation-specific order, not `~<=`.

 Run this example with: